ssimicro/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 * Splunk 5.0+
 * Java Runtime 1.6+
+* Supported on Windows, Linux, MacOS

 ## Setup

-* Set your JAVA_HOME environment variable
+* Set your JAVA_HOME environment variable to the root directory of you JRE installation
 * Untar the release to your $SPLUNK_HOME/etc/apps directory
 * Restart Splunk